 Why do the conventional low fat diet guidelines differ wildly from the low carbohydrate “nutrition equation” on the home page of this site?
 Why are we encouraged to restrict fat consumption and eat carbohydrates (sugars)?
-That’s because a forceful academic, Ancel Keys and his allies, in particular Mark Hegsted, made sweeping recommendations based on too little knowledge of human biology, promoting their preconceived ideas using questionable research.
-Hegsted had in fact been paid by the sugar industry for his recommendations.
+That’s because a forceful academic, Ancel Keys and his allies, in particular Mark Hegsted, made sweeping recommendations based on too little knowledge of human biology, promoting their preconceived ideas using questionable research, supported by powerful food companies with a vested interest in selling particular products.
+Hegsted had in fact been paid by the sugar industry for a review article that demonized fat and exonerated sugar.
 George McGovern, a politician who wanted to help society, embraced that view of diet and health plucked from a larger scientific debate because it matched his biases.
 These people enshrined incorrect science as national policy.
 That policy has had unintended consequences.
 As a society, we need to learn from a serious mistake.
 Most of the history summarized here comes from Gary Taubes’ book “Good Calories, Bad Calories,” and Nina Teicholz’ “The Big Fat Surprise,” which also gave me a stronger sense for just how biased the poor science was.
 I’ve added some information about energy and the sugar industry’s role.

 Before the 20th Century, Americans ate much more meat and animal products than their European cousins, a diet higher in fat and lower in carbohydrates.
 They were also generally healthier.
 The modern world, fueled by the cheap energy of the petroleum age, arose in the first half of the 20th Century.
 We developed modern economies of great wealth, applying discoveries made in science and technology, using even more fossil fuels, which generated more wealth in a positive feedback loop.
 This also resulted in accelerated population growth.
 In the early years of the 20th Century, meat and dairy production didn’t keep up with population, so people had to eat more plant products.
 Hydrogenated vegetable oils started to be used as cheaper alternatives to animal fats and butter, as I discuss in my review of “The Big Fat Surprise.”
 There was also a dramatic increase in sugar consumption as refined sugars became cheaper.
 The middle of the 20th Century also saw enormous increases in agricultural production of commodity crops like wheat, corn, and soybeans due to oil-powered machinery and petrochemicals.
 When vaccines and antibiotics came on the scene, prevention and treatment of infectious diseases were revolutionized.
 Particularly after World War II, Americans started to live in a very different world.
 With less mortality from infectious disease, death by heart disease became more visible.
 Heart disease was also becoming more common, due to the effects of the increased sugar consumption and possibly the hydrogenated (trans-fat) vegetable oils.
 The portion of the population most affected were the middle-aged men who dominated the wealth and power structures of our society.
 The American Heart Association (AHA) mounted a campaign to raise awareness of heart disease to promote their organization, and to get more money for their activities, trumpeting a need for research into the causes of heart disease.
 Science had began to measure more about the functioning of our bodies, including coarse measurements of the levels of the lipoprotein particles used as the fat transport system in our bloodstream, labelled “cholesterol,” one of the predominate fats in those particles.
 Nutrition researcher Ancel Keys was a key member of the AHA’s nutrition committee, and a driving force in shaping thought in the field.
 Previously, on very limited information Keys had fixated on dietary fat as the supposed source of blood cholesterol, then tried to link elevated cholesterol levels to heart attack risk.
 He and others performed studies that weren’t objective science, but instead were designed to support their theories.
 Good science generates a hypothesis, then devises experiments to test the hypothesis, classically by trying to disprove it.
 Keys only reported results that matched his preconceptions, most notably in the famous “Seven Countries Study.”
 There were actually 22 countries in the UN database he had available, but he selected seven that best matched his biases.
 His sample sizes were smaller than would be considered acceptable by modern science.
 That handful of countries supported Keys’ thesis well, although he also loudly reported dietary fat while largely ignoring sugar consumption.
 The amounts of sugar reported consumed were in fact better correlated with heart disease incidence, even in those seven countries.
 In one of his claimed healthiest countries, predominately Catholic, he surveyed men’s diets during Lent, then reported they didn’t eat meat, despite regular meat consumption the rest of the year.
 Other similar-minded public health researchers compared the diet of the early 20th Century to the diet after WW II as meat, poultry, and diary production caught up with population growth.
 They incorrectly linked the more visible problem of heart disease to saturated fats (animal fats) and elevated “bad” cholesterol.